- Featured Modules

 As such, your job site should take extra precautions to ensure that your workers stay safe from these hazards.

 Take the scaffold, for example.
 It’s a popular place for construction workers to be, and a common site of falls.

 You know what areas at the job site are most at risk of falls.
 Before your employees begin work in the area, install safety systems around these areas to keep workers from falling, or at least mitigate the effects of a fall.
 These systems include things like:

 And on that note, your workers should always be wearing the appropriate safety and personal protective equipment (PPE), especially if they plan on working at great heights.

 Of course, some fall accidents don’t occur from a great height.
 Some falls don’t even fall a full floor.
 Some falls are a simple slip and trip, and these accidents can be just as debilitating if a worker happens to be unlucky.

 You can’t control luck, but you can control common sense.
 Always make sure that work areas are clean and free of debris.
-Floors should be dry and well-lit.
+Floors should be dry and well-lit, and it's ideal to consider flooring samples to ensure certain floors are slip resistant, for example.
 Workers should always be wearing helmets, even during the most mundane tasks.